Last Updated on 11th October 2020 by Emma

 What do rich people do that is so different from the rest of us?

 Indeed do they do things that differently?
 (They must surely, otherwise they wouldn’t be, well, rich!)

 If they do certain things, perhaps you and I can copy them and become rich, like them?

-Did you know that rich people really do have a different mindset to poor people?
-And I’m not talking a spendy mindset either.
+The fact is, rich people have a different mindset to poor people and I’m not talking a spendy mindset either.

 What rich people do is often quite different to what you expect them to do.
 And I should know.

 My extended family is extremely diverse, wealth wise.

 Among my extended family I have bricklayers, care workers, Queens Counsel barristers, solicitors, SAHMs, American corp VP’s, teachers and those with an inherited private income.

 Yep, you read that right, there are still people in this world who inherit a private income.

 I don’t just read about how the other half live, I can see it when we have big family gatherings!